microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/recipes/postman-testing.md

 ## Implementing Automated End-to-end (E2E) Tests With Postman Collections

-In order to provide guidance on implementing E2E automated tests with Postman, the section below begins with a use case that explains the trade-offs a dev or qa analyst might face when intending to use Postman for early testing.
+In order to provide guidance on implementing E2E automated tests with Postman, the section below begins with a use case that explains the trade-offs a dev or QA analyst might face when intending to use Postman for early testing.
 Each use case represents scenarios that facilitate the end goal of automated E2E tests.

 ### Use Case - Hands-on Functional Testing Of Endpoints

-A developer or qa analyst would like to locally test input data against API services that all share a common oauth2 token.
+A developer or QA analyst would like to locally test input data against API services all sharing a common oauth2 token.
 As a result, they use Postman to craft an API test suite of Postman Collections that can be locally executed against individual endpoints across environments.
 After validating that their Postman Collection works, they share it with their team.

 Steps may look like the following: